amandeepmittal/amanhimself.dev/content/posts/year-in-review-2022.md

 - [Setup Macbook M1 for Web and React Native development](https://amanhimself.dev/blog/setup-macbook-m1/): Even though, this post was Originally published in 2021, I'm actively updating this post and will continue to do so for a while.
 It's been a popular post once again and I hope it helped folks to get started with their new Macbooks.

 - [How to install Node.js using NVM on macOS M1](https://amanhimself.dev/blog/install-nodejs-using-nvm-on-macos-m1/): I had fun collecting this piece of information.
 For a long time, I have been using NVM to manage Node.js on the fly.
-I wrote this one to make walkthrough how to set it up, and keep up with the latest Node.js versions.
+I wrote this one to make a walkthrough of how to set it up and keep up with the latest Node.js versions.

 - [Getting Started with React Navigation v6 and TypeScript in React Native](https://amanhimself.dev/blog/react-navigation-v6-and-typescript-in-react-native/): A post that was exciting to work on.
 In this tutorial, I discussed how to add type checks to the app screens and how to add type checks to the React Navigation navigators.
 Using type checks and annotating navigators is a great way to make your app more robust and maintainable when using TypeScript with React Navigation.

-- [Implementing Infinite Scroll with React Query and FlatList in React Native](https://amanhimself.dev/blog/infinite-scroll-with-react-query-and-flatlist-in-react-native/): Another exciting post that I wrote to explore how to implement infinite scrolling in an app using React Query and a real time external API.
+- [Implementing Infinite Scroll with React Query and FlatList in React Native](https://amanhimself.dev/blog/infinite-scroll-with-react-query-and-flatlist-in-react-native/): Another exciting post that I wrote to explore how to implement infinite scrolling in an app using React Query and a real-time external API.

 - [Set up a Next.js project with ESLint, Prettier, Husky, and Lint Staged](https://amanhimself.dev/blog/setup-nextjs-project-with-eslint-prettier-husky-lint-staged/): In this post, I shared my personal and minimal configuration that I used in a couple of Next.js projects.